 What you can Expect to Pay

-This is a relatively affordable product that provides the essentials of home air purification.
+Our Bissell Air 320 review helps us see that this is a relatively affordable product that provides the essentials of home air purification.
 While the price may vary a bit depending on the retailer you buy the Bissell Air 320 from, you can typically expect to pay around $330.

 Looks and Dimensions